return42/sphkerneldoc/linux_src_doc/mm/memcontrol_c.rst

 invocations for reference counting, or use \ :c:func:`mem_cgroup_iter_break`\ to cancel a hierarchy walk before the round-trip is complete.

-Reclaimers can specify a zone and a priority level in \ ``reclaim``\  to divide up the memcgs in the hierarchy among all concurrent reclaimers operating on the same zone and priority.
+Reclaimers can specify a node and a priority level in \ ``reclaim``\  to divide up the memcgs in the hierarchy among all concurrent reclaimers operating on the same node and priority.

 .. _`mem_cgroup_iter_break`: